eunseon02/DynOSAM/READMEv2.md

 # 5. 📊 Output & Metrics

-The eval script to be used when generating results
+The eval script should be used when generating results
 ```
 ros2 run dynosam_utils eval_launch.py
   --output_path=/tmp/results \